ASlicedBreaad/HEICON/README.md

 To Debug or test the app, a sample image is provided in `debug_resources`

-To run a debug, make sure the PATH provided or if none is provided, the folder where the program is being executed contains the `debug_resources/sample1.heic` file
+To run a debug, make sure the PATH(S) provided or if none is provided, the folder where the program is being executed contains the `debug_resources/sample1.heic` file

 To Debug, simply enter